Join live or receive a link to the recording and earn a CE certificate

 - List at least three strategies for improving children’s viewpoints in an early childhood classroom

-PreK teachers as well as directors, assistant directors, training coordinators, and professional development personnel will benefit from attending this session.
-There will be time to get your questions answered at the end of Dr. Duncan’s presentation.
+PreK teachers as well as directors, assistant directors, training coordinators, and professional development personnel will benefit from watching this recorded session.

 About the Presenter

 Dr. Sandra Duncan is an early childhood educator specializing in classroom design and its impact on children’s interaction with the classroom environment.
 With almost 50 years of experience in the early care and education field, Dr. Duncan has extensive experiences in publishing curricula and teacher resources, playing with young children, training early childhood professionals, teaching at the university level, designing professional development programs, working with parents and CDA candidates, and authoring several books.
-She is the author of Inspiring Spaces for Young Children; Rating Observation Scale for Inspiring Spaces (ROSIE); Rethinking the Classroom Landscape: Creating Environments that Connect Young Children, Families, and Communities; Bringing the Outside In: Ideas for Creating Nature-Based Classroom Experiences for Young Children; and Through a Child’s Eyes: How Classroom Design Affects Behavior and Learning as well as numerous articles on early childhood environments and connecting children with nature.
+She is the author of Inspiring Spaces for Young Children; Rating Observation Scale for Inspiring Spaces (ROSIE); Rethinking the Classroom Landscape: Creating Environments that Connect Young Children, Families, and Communities; and Bringing the Outside In: Ideas for Creating Nature-Based Classroom Experiences for Young Children as well as numerous articles on early childhood environments and connecting children with nature.